 Want To NOT get Banned from Amazon?

-You should probably read this.
+Then you should probably read this!

 About 6 months ago, Amazon really started to crack down on fake reviews.
-They sued sellers that were implementing this technique and they banned the incentivised reviews.
+They sued sellers that were implementing this technique and banned incentivised reviews.
 This was the process that some sellers used to gain reviews by giving away free products.
 This worked very well for a number of months and was the next step for sellers, but nowadays since Amazon has banned this process the question becomes: